josephlijo/jsBoot/Learning/reactBoot/README.md

 > In HTML, form elements such as **<input>, <textarea>, and <select>** typically maintain their own state and update it based on user input.
 In React, mutable state is typically kept in the state property of components, and only updated with `setState()`.
 We can **combine the two by making the React state be the “single source of truth”.** Then the React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a “controlled component”.
 - Controlled component demo [here](https://codepen.io/LJdev/pen/mXLxap)

+## Lifting the state up - analyzing by creating an application
+- Let's consider a temperature calculator application, which taken in temperature in both Fahrenheit and Celsius and based on that does the calculation on whether the temperature is enough to boil water.
+- Thinking from components perspective - we can create 3 components - Temperature input component, result display component and the main component (Calculator) which holds together all other components.
+- Temperature input component can be reused for both Fahrenheit and Celsius
+- Result display component is single component which displays the result
+- Calculator components holds together the Temperature input (in both Fahrenheit and Celsius) and Result component.
+- Where do we keep the state?
+State is associated with a single component, so we cannot pass it through others.
+> However, we want these two inputs to be in sync with each other.
+When we update the Celsius input, the Fahrenheit input should reflect the converted temperature, and vice versa.
+> In React, **sharing state is accomplished by moving it up to the closest common ancestor of the components that need it.
+This is called “lifting state up”.**
+- Here is a sample [app](https://codepen.io/gaearon/pen/WZpxpz?editors=0010) which walks through it.
+Upon, changing the temperature, we would change the *state* which would force the components to re-render.